VIENNA DECLARATION AND PROGRAMME OF ACTION

 ‘ The Commission has no doubt that clerical child sexual abuse was covered up by the Archdiocese of Dublin and other Church Authorities over much of the period covered by the Commission’s remit.
 The structures and rules of the Catholic Church facilitated that cover-up.
 The State Authorities facilitated the cover up by not fulfilling their responsibilities to ensure that the law was applied equally to all and allowing the Church Institutions to be beyond the reach of the normal law enforcement processes.
 The welfare of children, which should have been the first priority, was not even a factor to be considered in the early stages.
 Instead the focus was on the avoidance of scandal and the preservation of the good name, status and assets of the Institution and of what the Institution regarded as its most important members – the priests.
 In the mid 1990s, a light began to be shone on the scandal and the cover up.
 Gradually, the story has unfolded.
 It is the responsibility of the State to ensure that no similar Institutional immunity is ever allowed to occur again.
 This can be ensured only if all Institutions are open to scrutiny and not accorded an exempted status by any organs of the State.’

 The Department of Justice, Equality & Law Reform has been very sloppy in the manner that it has presented the Dublin Report on the Department’s WebSite.
-For your convenience, therefore, the Complete Report is presented here as a single PDF File …
+For your convenience, therefore, the Full Original Report is presented here as a single PDF File …

 Murphy Commission Report on Child Sexual Abuse in the Roman Catholic Archdiocese of Dublin

-Click the link above to read and/or download the Complete Report
+Click the Link Above to read and/or download the Full Original Report

 Those Individuals … whether members of Church or State Authorities … who have been named and shamed in the Dublin Report … or who will be named and shamed in connection with the Dublin Report … must resign, and be brought to justice.